-By making that era's journalists into muckraking heroes without acknowledging their initial complicity, Reiner has unleashed Hollywood’s version of “fake news.”
+By making all of that era's journalists, by extension, into muckraking heroes without acknowledging their initial complicity, Reiner has unleashed Hollywood’s version of “fake news.”

 Reiner (who displayed Trump-level-narcissism and cast himself as editor John Walcott), Woody Harrelson, James Marsden and Tommy Lee Jones have made reporting sexy, Hollywood-style, tossing around newsroom clichés like “deep background” (as opposed to medium level background?) and “off-the-record,” along with juvenile phrases like “dick weeds” and “butthole.”
 And, in the movie, a reporter’s first question to his love interest is “Are you a Republican or a Democrat?” — perpetuating the false binary of a hyper-partisan press corps driven both by right-wing media and uninformed Hollywood elitists (who have controlled much of the media and through it the perception of reality that entire generations of Americans have unwittingly consumed).